 Here’s a sample from the self-paced video course:

-The Selling On-Camera Master Class was designed specifically to help you become a confident and compelling salesperson on video – one who customers will remember and choose to do business with.
+The Selling On Video Master Class was designed specifically to help you become a confident and compelling salesperson on video – one who customers will remember and choose to do business with.

 You’ll Learn how to: